Software Engineering: A Modern Approach

 ).
 Write the code for a similar class

-that prints the message to be transmitted or received to the console.
+that logs the message to be transmitted or received to the console.
+Name

 .

-9. Consider the following code of a Subject
+9. Consider the following code for a Subject

 class from